-We are fortunate to offer special education services at our school with the support of SHEMESH, an educational support program for students with learning differences.
-Mrs. Rivky Danziger, TA's Learning Center Director, leads a team of special educators who are employed by TA, with partial funding from SHEMESH.
+We are fortunate to offer Lamdeinu special education services at our school with the support of SHEMESH, an educational support program for students with learning differences.
+Mrs. Rivky Danziger, TA's Lamdeinu Learning Center Director, leads a team of special educators who are employed by TA, with partial funding from SHEMESH.
 Students can be referred for services by teachers and/or parents, and children with identified learning differences are serviced through specialized learning plans.
 Services range from in-class support and case management to individualized instruction in our Learning Center and support in a self-contained classroom.
-Students in the Elementary can access services through Mrs. Sarah Ottensoser, SHEMESH's executive functioning coach.
-Additionally, our Early Childhood benefits from the SHEMESH services of Mrs Ickovitz, reading specialist, and Mrs. Gila Haor, behavior specialist.
+Additionally, our Early Childhood benefits from the SHEMESH services of Mrs. Debbie Logue, reading specialist, and Mrs. Michal Tessler, behavior specialist.